JAMelendezD/MolecularDynamicsPymol/index.md

 ## g_lomepro

 The first thing we are going to do is download g_lomepro<sup>[1](#footnote1)</sup> a software developed by Vytautas Gapsys, Bert L. de Groot, Rodolfo Briones to calculate local properties of membranes.
-This link will take you to their website: [g_lomepro] (http://www3.mpibpc.mpg.de/groups/de_groot/g_lomepro.html).
+This link will take you to their website: [g_lomepro](http://www3.mpibpc.mpg.de/groups/de_groot/g_lomepro.html).
 Once you downloaded it unzip it and

 <a name="footnote1">1</a>: Check the article about g_lomepro.
 [Vytautas Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3882000/ "ncbi").